The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Exporting to Excel and custom formats

 Clients often demand quotes in their preferred template or format.
-Standard CPQs export to PDF or a fixed layout, so resellers export data and reformat it in Excel or Word manually, wasting hours per deal cycle.
+Standard CPQs export to PDF or a fixed layout, so resellers export data and reformat it in Excel or Word manually.
+This wastes hours per deal cycle.

 Complex approvals and special-bid pricing